aerogear/offix/docs/ref-configuration.md

 There are some additional options specific to `ApolloOfflineClient`.

+#### `networkStatus`

+[NetworkStatus](https://github.com/aerogear/offix/blob/master/packages/offix-offline/src/network/NetworkStatus.ts) Interface for detecting changes in network status.
+(Uses browser networking APIs by default)

+#### `offlineStorage`

+The [PersistentStore](https://github.com/aerogear/offix/blob/master/packages/offix-scheduler/src/store/PersistentStore.ts) you want your client to use for persisting offline operations in the offline queue (Uses IndexedDB by default).

+#### `cacheStorage`

+The [PersistentStore](https://github.com/aerogear/offix/blob/master/packages/offix-scheduler/src/store/PersistentStore.ts) you want your client to use for persisting the Apollo Cache (Uses IndexedDB by default).

 #### `cachePersistor`

 The [CachePersistor](https://github.com/apollographql/apollo-cache-persist#using-cachepersistor) instance used by the client to persist the Apollo Cache across application restarts.
 Pass your own instance to override the one that is created by default.